aristanetworks/avd/ansible_collections/arista/avd/docs/how-to/first-project.md

 [... output truncated ...]
 ```

-Complete documentation of all available variables is available in [__Arista Validated Design documentation__](../../roles/eos_designs/README.md).
-You can also look at [variables part of the demo repo](https://github.com/arista-netdevops-community/ansible-avd-cloudvision-demo/blob/master/inventory/group_vars/DC1_FABRIC.yml).
+Complete documentation of all available variables is available in the [__Arista Validated Design documentation__](../../roles/eos_designs/README.md).
+You can also look at the [variables part of the demo repo](https://github.com/arista-netdevops-community/ansible-avd-cloudvision-demo/blob/master/inventory/group_vars/DC1_FABRIC.yml).

 #### Configure device type

-In each variable file related to a type of devices, we have to instruct AVD what is the role of our devices.
+In each variable file, related to a type of device, we have to instruct AVD what is the role of that device(s).

 ```yaml
 ---